Bohicatv/LiFYO_Server/README.md

 - Map Size: Default Map

 ## Installation
-1. Download the shown files
+1. Download the shown files in this repo
-2. Configure settings
+2. Configure settings how you like them
+3. Merger/copy/override them into your server files
-3. Start the server
+4. Start the server

 Detailed self/home hosted server guide here
 [Steam Community Guide](https://steamcommunity.com/app/290080/discussions/6/654837329739017935/).